Safe Routes to School Program

-- \Schools, parents, and other community members can host a meet and greet with coffee, hot chocolate, and some ‘comfort food’ after the morning shift with
+- Schools, parents, and other community members can host a crossing guard meet & greet with coffee, hot chocolate, and some ‘comfort food’ after the morning shift.

 - Schools can think of new ideas of their own!
 Anything that expresses gratitude for their service is an eligible activity.

 - Help others in your community learn about the important contributions your crossing guard makes by alerting your local radio station, newspapers, bloggers and tweeters!

 - Schools can apply for a QuickStart Mini-grant to upgrade crossing guard equipment such as stop paddles, reflective vests, flashlights, etc.